withastro/astro/packages/integrations/vercel/README.md

 ### Vercel Edge Middleware with Astro middleware

-The `@astrojs/vercel/serverless` adapter can automatically create the vercel edge middleware when you have an Astro middleware in you code base.
+The `@astrojs/vercel/serverless` adapter can automatically create the Vercel Edge middleware from an Astro middleware in your code base.

 This is an opt-in feature, and the `build.excludeMiddleware` option needs to be set to `true`: